nojansheybani/zksokbackup/zkSNARKs/gnark/README.md

 This Go [framework](https://github.com/Consensys/gnark) provides a high-level API for designing ZK circuits with efficienct PLONK and SNARK backends.
 Gnark allows for development of complex circuits with very readable code.
 Alongside this, they provide excellent [documentation](https://docs.gnark.consensys.io/).
 Also, gnark is one of the only open-source frameworks that has been [partially audited for security](https://github.com/ConsenSys/gnark-crypto/blob/master/audit_oct2022.pdf), meaning that it is on the way to be production-ready.

 ## What's included
-- Docker environment with Mozzarella installed
+- Docker environment with Gnark installed
 - Benchmarks for Matrix Multiplication, SHA256, MiMC, and ReLU, using a zk-SNARK Groth16 Prover, PLONK with Kate commitments prover, and PLONK with FRI prover

 NOTE: A recent update in Gnark has broken our PLONK benchmarks, but we will be addressing this and pushing an updated version soon!